 - Stick to routines for sleeping, feeding, exercise and play.

 - Manage your own voice and body language.
 Owner stress or erratic behaviour can lead to stress in dogs, so it’s important to keep as calm as possible around your pet.

-- To stop him feeling threatened, avoid approaching him head-on, get down to his level, and don’t make direct eye contact or lean over his body.
+- To prevent your dog from feeling threatened, avoid approaching them head-on.
+Get down to their level and don’t make direct eye contact or lean over their body.

 - Try a pheromone plug-in diffuser or spray at home, or specially formulated nutritional supplements (available from your vet).

 All dogs are different and many factors come into play when handling a stressed dog.
 If your dog’s anxious behaviour persists even when they are away from stressful situations, consider asking your vet to refer you to a qualified animal behaviourist who’ll help you come up with long-lasting solutions.